Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __unit_of_liquid__
   - Type: string
-  - Description: unit of the added liquid, in case of aqueous liquids, millilitre are often used as unit, in case of organic solvents, mass is applied to refer to the solvent
+  - Description: Unit of the added liquid, in case of aqueous liquids, millilitre are often used as unit, in case of organic solvents, mass is applied to refer to the solvent

 - __pH__
   - Type: pH description